buildbuddy-io/buildbuddy/website/blog/buck2.md

    Buck2 does not have a good way to invalidate the remote cache to give a fair comparison, so I did apply a workaround by invalidating all the `x` and `y` actions with a random value instead.

-   Regardless to say, the performance was very impressive.
+   Regardless, the performance was very impressive.
    The Remote Build Execution client of Buck2 is not as configurable as Bazel, so it was harder to tune.
    I expect it will make builds perform much better in the future.